 The Company places orders with various suppliers.
-During the years ended December 31, 2021 and 2020, two suppliers accounted for more than 10% of the Company's raw materials.
-One supplier, Cenntro Automotive Group ("Cenntro"), a related party - see Note 14 - accounted for approximately 62% and 54%, respectively, of the Company's purchases of raw materials during the years ended December 31, 2021 and 2020.
-The second supplier accounted for 9% and 11%, respectively, of the Company's purchases of raw materials during the years ended December 31, 2021 and 2020.
-Any disruption in the operation of either of these suppliers could adversely affect the Company's operations.
+During the years ended December 31, 2022 and 2021, three suppliers accounted for more than 10% of the Company's raw materials.
+One supplier, Cenntro Automotive Group ("Cenntro"), a related party - see Note 14 - accounted for approximately 50% and 62%, respectively, of the Company's purchases of raw materials during the years ended December 31, 2022 and 2021.
+The second supplier accounted for 19% and 9%, respectively, of the Company's purchases of raw materials during the years ended December 31, 2022 and 2021.
+The third supplier accounted for 10% of the Company's purchases of raw materials during the year ended December 31, 2022.